 Google Drive is a common method for sharing small reference tables between different organizations.
 For our purposes, create a Google spreadsheet from the level.csv file.
 Let’s pretend someone shared the level table with you through Google Drive.

-Go to Extractors in KBC and click the New extractor button:
+Go to Components – Extractors in Keboola Connection and click the Add New Extractor button:

-Each KBC extractor can have multiple configurations.
+Each Keboola Connection extractor can have multiple configurations.
 This concept allows you to extract data from, for example, multiple Google accounts.
 So far, there are no configurations of the Google Drive Extractor.